-The following discussion contains an analysis of the consolidated results of operations of Akbank as at and for the three months ended 31 March 2020 and 2019 and as at and for the years ended 31 December 2019, 2018 and 2017, derived from the Akbank BRSA Financial Statements incorporated by reference herein.
+The following discussion contains an analysis of the consolidated results of operations of Akbank as at and for the three months ended 31 March 2021 and 2020 and as at and for the years ended 31 December 2020, 2019, and 2018, derived from the Akbank BRSA Financial Statements incorporated by reference herein.
 The following discussion should be read in conjunction with the Akbank BRSA Financial Statements and notes thereto.
-The Akbank BRSA Financial Statements have been prepared in accordance with BRSA Principles and TFRS for the matters not regulated by the aforementioned legislation, as described in "Presentation Of Financial And Other Information".
+The Akbank BRSA Financial Statements have been prepared in accordance with BRSA Principles and TFRS for the matters not regulated by the BRSA Principles, as described in "Presentation Of Financial And Other Information".
 Certain information herein is derived from Akbank's unaudited underlying accounting records.
 This discussion includes forward-looking statements that involve risks and uncertainties.
 Actual results could differ materially from those anticipated in the forward-looking statements as a result of numerous factors, including the risks discussed in "Risk Factors" in this Prospectus.